t0nghe/diktamen/docs/allActions.md

 - Related story: US04
 - Related query: listUserArticles
     - input: username, auth header
-    - response: [ { articleId, articleTitle, articleSentCount, userNextUpIndex }]
+    - response: [ { articleId, articleTitle, articleSentCount, userFinishedIndex }]

 If `articleUserSentCount` is 0, we know this user hasn't started listening to this article.
 Otherwise, we display a progress bar.